Cryohealthcare's Cryochamber and Cryosauna

 Whole Body Cryotherapy can be administered in one of two devices, the Single Person Cryosauna and the Multi-Person Cryochamber.

 This modality was first utilized in Japan in 1978 to treat rheumatoid arthritis.
-Studies conducted over the last two decades in Europe have established WBC as a powerful treatment for inflammatory disorders and injuries.
+Studies conducted over the last two decades in Europe have established WBC as a powerful modality for inflammation reduction and injuries.

 Professional athletes have discovered WBC as a powerful treatment to decrease recovery time and increase athletic performance.
 Although Whole Bocy Cryotherapy originated in Japan, it was a group of Polish scientists who took the idea and made Whole Body Cryotherapy the physical therapy it is today.
 The Olympic rehabilitation center in Spala, Poland opened in May 2000 and has been used as a training and injury rehabilitation center for many athletes.